 - Click Save.

 After you save, we’ll scan your list for correctly formatted addresses.
 Then, we’ll show you the total number of postcards you can send and how much they’ll cost.
+If you enabled address finder, we’ll include the price of a Monthly plan upgrade.

 Choose a main image for the front of your postcard, and add a heading, body text, and optional brand logo to the back.
 You can also include a promo code from your online store.
 Content will appear on the preview as you add it.